Finance Operations Center

 About Us

-Rahfat Hussain is the director of the Finance Operations Center.
+Carrie Meyer, [email protected], is the interim director of the Finance Operations Center.

 Learn more about the FinOps Center leadership team